slackhq/foundry/docs/platforms/gradle/dsl.md

 DSL
 ===

-SGP offers a DSL extension for configuring project behavior via the plugin.
-The idea is that developers don't really want to think about specific dependency wirings, and instead want to express what _features_ they want and allow SGP to automatically wire these up for them.
+Foundry offers a DSL extension for configuring project behavior via the plugin.
+The idea is that developers don't really want to think about specific dependency wirings, and instead want to express what _features_ they want and allow Foundry to automatically wire these up for them.

 Some examples of this include Dagger, Moshi code gen, Robolectric, and more.